Alexa Smart Properties for Hospitality Device Purchase and Setup

 - Later on, when you assign the devices to rooms in the Alexa Smart Properties for hospitality management console, be sure to label each device with its room number to help ensure that the device remains in the correct room.

 Set up devices using FFS

 To set up devices using FFS, perform the following steps:

 - Set up the first device (provisioner device) using the Alexa companion app as directed in these device registration steps.
-You must log in to the Alexa companion app using the same Amazon Business account that you have registered for use with Alexa for Hospitality and that purchased your devices.
+You must log in to the Alexa companion app using the same Amazon Business account that you have registered for use with Alexa Smart Properties for hospitality and that purchased your devices.

 - Once the first device is online and shows in the Alexa companion app as online, plug in the second device within the range of the Wi-Fi router. that you used to set up the provisioner device and within Bluetooth range of the provisioner device that you set up in step 1.

 - The second device should boot up, show the orange setup light, and say "Your device is ready for setup, please follow the instructions in your Alexa App," followed by "Setting up your device."

 - Once the process is complete, the device is online and ready for use and appears in the Alexa Smart Properties for hospitality management console and in the response to

 GET /v2/endpoints.
 It can also act as a provisioner for setting up other devices.